 2016 Voting Results for Jill Stein in Indiana

 First of all, Happy New Year 2017!
 May it be a healthy and happy one for you.
-Further below is a GeoFact of the Day Blog map showing the number of votes Jill Stein received in each Indiana county, according to data from the Indiana Secretary of State's Election website.
+Further below is a GeoFact of the Day Blog map showing the number of votes Jill Stein (jill2016.com) received in each Indiana county, according to data from the Indiana Secretary of State's Election website and several county websites.
 This election occurred on Tuesday, November 8th, 2016, and Jill Stein was the Green Party presidential candidate in the election.
 Despite not being listed on the ballot, she received a total of 7,841 votes in the Hoosier State as a write-in candidate — access this post for complete election results for each US state.
 In Indiana, Stein received the most votes in the following counties (highest to lower): Lake, Marion, Allen, Monroe, Saint Joseph, Porter, Tippecanoe, Hamilton, and Delaware.
 In the counties with diagonal lines on the map — Clark, Crawford, Fayette, Fulton, Martin, Newton, Noble, Orange, Pike, Posey, Randolph, Rush, Starke, Sullivan, Tipton, and Warrick counties — either Stein did not receive any votes or counties did not separate write-in votes by candidate.
 For example, 642 total write-in votes were recorded without separation in Clark County.
 Neighboring Floyd County voters gave 157 write-in votes to Stein.
 Since Clark County's population is larger than Floyd's by almost 35,000, it is reasonable to assume that Jill Stein earned more than 157 votes in Clark County.

 Blog Content